For the best chance of passing your motorcycle MOT you should maintain your motorbike all year round.

 If your motorcycle has a sidecar fitted, a tester should examine whether:

 It’s attached and aligned securely and properly

-While all this might seem a little daunting, there isn’t much on the examination itself that you can’t get double-checked before test day.
+While all this might seem a little daunting, there isn’t much on the MOT itself that you can’t get double-checked before test day.

 All it takes is a little bit of forward planning, as well as keeping on top of regular maintenance tasks, and you should sail through the test every year.